henricm/ha-ferroamp/README.md

-# Ferroamp - Home assistant sensors for Ferroamp EnergyHub
+# Home assistant sensors for Ferroamp EnergyHub
 This is still very much still work in progress, so please use this component with caution.

 Ferroamp MQTT support sends updates to these topics: